Learn about Amedeo Avogadro and his funky gases, Italian Revolutions, and starry-nosed moles.

 Given Question: The reaction given above is accompanied by the Enthalpy of the reaction (H) and the entropy (S).
 Determine the change in Gibbs Free energy (G) and if the reaction is spontaneous or not.
 If the reaction isn't spontaneous, calculate the temperature in which it will be.
-Start off by listing what we know, … Continue reading Practice Problem: Gibbs Free Energy
+Start off by listing what … Continue reading Practice Problem: Gibbs Free Energy

 Episode 5B: Combustion Reactions This episode is on FIRE!
 All about combustion reactions and the information we can gain from them.
 Misspeak at ~5:57, should be grams hydrogen.
 Music: Good For You by THBD https://soundcloud.com/thbdsultan Creative Commons — Attribution 3.0 Unported— CC BY 3.0 http://creativecommons.org/licenses/b...
 Music provided by Audio Library https://youtu.be/-K_YSjqKgvQ Find us at … Continue reading Episode 5b: Combustion Reactions